Chicken with Peanuts: An Easy Chicken Recipe

 I always use Lea and Perinns - you can't go past the original Worcester Sauce in my books!

 Sprinkle the top with half a cup of grated cheese.
 I use cheddar as it has more flavor.
+You can save time and buy ready grated cheese.
+But grating it yourself can be a great way to use up cheese that may have dried a little at the end.

 One cup of finely crushed potato crisps.
 I have also used crushed crackers if I haven't had crisps on hand.